yy-ssang/yy-ssang.github.io/index.md

     * 6th International Conference on Electronic Materials and Nanotechnology for Green Environment (ENGE2020)

 ### Poster
+  * Deep learning-based evaluation of the morphological distribution of Pt-based electrocatalysts in proton exchange membrane fuel cells
+    * The 20th International Microscopy Congress (IMC20)
   * Deep learning-assisted quantification of atomic defects in 2D materials
     * Nano Korea 2022 Symposium
   * Deep learning-assisted quantification of atomic defects in 2D materials